Law-W1L/Purchase-Supervisor/README.md

-# Purchase-Supervisor
-The repository is used for making code to supervise and purchase automatically
 # Popmart Product Monitor

 This is a web application that helps users monitor Popmart's new product releases and automate the purchase process.